Spu7Nix/spwn_docs/std-docs/string.md

 >```
 >**Type:** `@macro`
 >## Description:
-> _Returns a formtted version of the string.
+> _Returns a formatted version of the string.
 Accepts either a single argument or an array_
 >### Example:
 >```spwn
 > name1 = 'bob'